To See A Deer

-May 5/2020 we will be spaeking in Leduc to retired teachers.
+May 5/2020 we will be speaking in Leduc to retired teachers.

 The Full Story

-Author Tom Dirsa grew up on the tip of Cape Cod.
+Author Tom Dirsa grew up on the tip of Cape Cod in Massachusetts.
 After graduating from university, he moved to Alberta, Canada for two years, which became a lifetime.

 After a successful career as a teacher, basketball coach, and a school administrator that took him and his wife, Margaret, to New England, Saskatchewan, and many communities throughout Alberta, they retired to Leduc, Alberta in 2008.

-Tom has published a series of children's picture books based on true incidents involving one of Tom's grandsons who was diagnosed with ADHD early in his life.
+He has published a series of children picture books based on true incidents involving one of Tom's grandsons who was diagnosed with ADHD early in his life.
 BJ is a real person who has a quick wit and is full of energy.

 Tom worked as a freelance reporter for the Pipestone-Flyer Newspaper for three years.
-During that time he wrote a series of articles on the history of Leduc and District that proved to be very popular and has resulted in him working with the Leduc Public Library on an updated local history book.
+During that time, he wrote a series of articles on the history of Leduc and District that proved to be very popular and has resulted in him working with the Leduc Public Library on an updated local history book.